Vit-O-Anjos/data-science-portfolio/cybersecurity-analytics/enterprise-rule-intelligence/README.md

 ## Overview

 This platform provides automated analysis and visualization of detection rules from various security platforms (Snort, YARA, Sigma, Elastic).
-It parses rule files, maps them to the MITRE ATT&CK framework, and generates detailed analytical visualizations to help security teams understand their detection coverage.
+It parses rule files, maps them to the MITRE ATT&CK framework, and generates detailed analytical visualisations to help security teams understand their detection coverage.

 ## Key Features